RemyPorter/VecStack/README.md

 This is a little toy I threw together.
 The language is in flux, the way it works is fucking weird, but it's kinda a fun toy.
 You can try it [here](https://remyporter.github.io/VecStack/index.html).
 This is a crappy P5js implementation, which I did just because it was a quick way to get to drawing.
 I'm playing with an idea, not trying to make a useful tool.

+Yes, I know, this is basically PostScript.
+I'm sorta implementing my own version as a learning exrecise.
+And for fun.
+And it's not trying to map to PostScript, even if there are some syntactic similarities.

 ## Stacks
 Everything interacts with a stack.
 Each item/entry you push onto the stack can then be consumed by entries which come later on the stack.
 For example: